 Physical Therapy in Murrysville and Monroeville for Lower Back

-Welcome to Stellar Physical Therapy's patient resource about Lumbar Spine problems.
+Welcome to Stellar Physical Therapy's patient resource about Lumbar Facet Joint Arthritis.

 Between the vertebrae of each spinal segment are two facet joints.
 The facet joints are located on the back of the spinal column.
 There are two facet joints between each pair of vertebrae, one on each side of the spine.
 A facet joint is made of small, bony knobs that line up along the back of the spine.
 Where these knobs meet, they form a joint that connects the two vertebrae.
 The alignment of the facet joints of the lumbar spine allows freedom of movement as you bend forward and back.